London Arbitration Centre Limited

 The ADR Provided by Us

 3. The LAC provides dispute resolution through Adjudication.
 This is where We will appoint and engage an ADR official to act as Adjudicator who will review a dispute and makes a decision to resolve it.
-Mediation is another form of ADR which is not provided by Us unless expressly agreed by Us to be provided in writing in any particular case.
+Mediation is another form of ADR which is not provided by Us.
+Mediation is a voluntary dispute-resolution process where a neutral third party helps the Parties talk through the dispute and try to reach their own agreement.
+Adjudication is a process where a neutral third party makes a decision on the dispute.
+The main difference is that in mediation, the mediator facilitates discussion but does not decide the outcome.
+The Parties stay in control of any settlement.
+In Adjudication, the ADR offiicial decides the issue after considering the Parties’ positions.
+Mediation is “help us agree.”
+Adjudication is “decide the dispute for us.”

 The Type of Disputes